RescueSocial/SNA-AH-Case-Reddit/README.md

 <br><i>The data Timezone is Epoch/UTC.</i>

 Notes:
 <br>Reddit began to achieve a notable level of popularity in mid-2010, and it has expanded its reach since.
 It had become “really popular” in early 2013.
-<br>Reddit was launched in June 2005
-<br>The effect of 2020 is obvious, but we can see a small effect from 2021 as the data collected till May of this 2021.
+Reddit was launched in June 2005.
+The effect of 2020 is obvious, but we can see a small effect from 2021 as the data collected till May of this 2021.

 Newly created accounts in 2018, 2019, 2020,2021
 <br>As the data collected from 2018 to 2021, the most suspicious accounts are the new ones which are created between 2018 and 2021.